Overview

 (trashcan) button to delete your webhook

-If one or more of your webhooks returned an error upon creation or after all possible retries have been exhausted (see: Retry Policy) it will be disabled and a corresponding message will reflect its disabled state:
+If your webhooks returned an error upon creation or after all possible retries have been exhausted (see: Retry Policy) it will be disabled.
+A corresponding message will reflect its disabled state:

 Developing webhooks locally